Braif Fatari

-Braif Fatari (born 9 April 2002) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 1 club Persik Kediri and the Indonesia national team.
+Braif Fatari (born 9 April 2002) is an Indonesian professional footballer who plays as an attacking midfielder for Garudayaksa.

 Club career

 Persija Jakarta

 Fatari made his first-team debut for Persija in the 2021 Menpora Cup, a pre-season tournament ahead of the 2021 Liga 1 season, in which he scored a goal in the final against Persib Bandung and helped his club become champions.
 That goal was the fastest in the tournament as it occurred only 32 seconds after the game started.

 International career

-Fatari debuted for the Indonesia U-19 team in the 2019 AFF U-19 Youth Championship and scored his first goal for the U-19 squad when it faced Saudi Arabia U-19 in a friendly on 11 September 2020.
-He received a call to join the senior Indonesian national football team in May 2021.
+Fatari debuted in the Indonesia U-19 at the 2019 AFF U-19 Youth Championship and scored his first goal in the U-19 squad when it faced Saudi Arabia U-19 in a friendly on 11 September 2020.
+He was call up in the senior Indonesia national football team in May 2021.
 He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.